Thirteen-Moons/ST-indexTTS2-X-Player/README_EN.md

 [Character][Emotion]「Dialogue」

 [Character]「Dialogue」

+If you don't like seeing square bracket tags, you can use the regular expression /[[^]]*]/g to replace them, select 'Apply to AI output, only affects display' to perform superficial hiding.
 ```

 <small>*GAL mode must have prompt injection enabled to guide the AI to consistently use the format above.*</small>